 - Lettuce leaves

 - Sweet potato: thinly fried or baked chips or boiled thick slices

 - Chifles or fried green plantain chips

-- Slices of hot peppers - optional
+- Diced or sliced hot peppers - optional

 - Cut the fish into small cubes, place in a glass bowl and cover with cold water and 1 tablespoon of salt, cover and refrigerate while you prepare the onions and juice the limes.